William J. Beaty 3/1995

 It's hard to teach the weight of water to the fishes, and hard to teach

 the weight of air to human grade-schoolers.
-These experiments could only
+These misleading textbook

-To better demonstrate the weight of air directly, hook a heavy bottle to a vacuum pump, pump all the air out, seal it, then weigh the bottle.
+Or, to better demonstrate the weight of air directly, hook a heavy bottle to a vacuum pump, pump all the air out, seal it, then weigh the bottle.
 Break the seal and let the air in, then weigh it again.
 The difference in weight is the weight of the air contained in the bottle.
 Another: use a balance to compare the weight of two vacuum-containing bottles, then open one of them so it becomes filled with air.
 The bottles will then weigh differently, and the difference is the true weight of the air in one bottle.
 Or another: build a balance using upside-down paper bags, then place a candle below one of them, then remove the candle again.
 That bag rises, indicating that a volume of warm air weighs slightly less than a volume of cool air.
 (Don't set the bag on fire!!)
-But note that this candle experiment says nothing simple and direct about the actual weight of a volume of unheated air.
+But note that this candle experiment is a bit like the compressed balloon version, and it says nothing simple and direct about the actual weight of a volume of unheated air.

 CORRECTED: in the everyday world, gases do not expand to fill their containers.

-gas.
-Another major characteristic: because there are bonds between its
+characteristic: because there are bonds between its particles, when a

-expand continuously, while a gas in a vacuum chamber will expand
+and continuously expand, while a gas in a vacuum chamber will expand at

 This is very different from the oft-quoted rule that "gases always expand